 - How long IID has to be on the car after a DUI in Los Angeles?

 - When Will I have to Install the IID after a DUI in Los Angeles?

 - 2019 Changes to the IID Law In California: SB1046

-IID is an abbreviation for Ignition Interlock Device and is a device wired to vehicle’s ignition that requires a breath sample from driver before the engine will start.
-As the vehicle is driven, the devise will request additional samples of breath from the driver to make sure there are no alcohol present in the driver’s blood.
+IID is an abbreviation for the Ignition Interlock Device and is a machine wired to the vehicle’s ignition that requires a breath sample from the driver before the engine will start.
+As the vehicle is driven, the device will request additional samples of breath from the driver to make sure there is no alcohol present in the driver’s blood.

 Effective July 1, 2010, 4 counties, including Los Angeles County, have a pilot program that requires Ignition Interlock Device after all DUI convictions.
 Ignition Interlock Devise is a burden, however, is permits issuance of a restricted license, so that drivers who were previously not eligible for a restricted license now are eligible with the installation of this device.